Fedict/eid-client-server/README.md

 ## Code signing

 Only signed code can be ran outside of the Java sandbox.
-When the project is build, this component will automatically be signed with a self-signed certificate.
+When the project is build, this client component will automatically be signed with a self-signed certificate.

 To sign with your own private key and certificate add the `codesigning` profile to the `.m2/settings.xml` file:
 ```xml